Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 While this demonstrates that past claims related to these medical devices have yielded sizable amounts of money, remember that every situation is different.

-Liability for injuries caused by cochlear hearing devices and subsequent surgeries may involve manufacturers (like Advanced Bionics), medical providers, or other entities involved.
+Liability for injuries caused by cochlear hearing devices and subsequent surgeries may involve manufacturers, medical providers, or other entities involved.
 Each case is unique, but some of the primary parties that are liable include the following:

 Advanced Bionics has faced multiple issues with its cochlear implants, including recalls due to defective devices.
-Both the HiRes 90K and Ultra 3D implants were recalled after problems such as moisture infiltration and electrical failures were discovered, leading to hearing degradation.
+Both the Advanced Bionics HiRes 90K and HiRes Ultra/Ultra 3D devices have been involved in U.S. product-liability litigation, and the line was subject to FDA-referenced corrective action/recall communications in 2020 related to performance degradation and issues described as fluid entry.
 Advanced Bionics was also sued by the FDA after allegedly making unauthorized design changes.

 Cochlear Limited issued a global recall for its Nucleus CI500 implants after defects were found to affect over 25,000 people implanted worldwide.
 Patients have brought lawsuits against the company, alleging a failure to warn consumers about known risks associated with the implants.